forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 category: How Tos
 cover: snow.jpeg
 author: Johnathan Coker
-updated: 'Last updated: Dec 10, 2020'
+updated: "Last updated: Dec 10, 2020"
 ---

 ![test](./snow.jpeg)

 Modern Diesel engines have solved a lot of issues over the years.
 The newest Diesel engines are much better than the older ones but, all diesels do not like cold weather.
 That's why I have put together this guide for the cold mechanic shivering in his bay right now.

 Why are Diesel engines harder to start in cold weather?

 **The internal components of a Diesel engine become very cold when the outside temperature falls over long periods.
-This makes cranking the engine up more difficult because they depend on high temperatures in order to create combustion.**
+This makes cranking the engine up more difficult because diesel engines depend on high temperatures in order to create combustion.**

 Now let's look into how to start a diesel in the cold.
 The following is the best advice I could compile on starting a diesel in cold weather.